Developer Documentation

 Click on the Generate Access Key to generate an access key for free.
 This will allow you to connect with up to 25 users.
 Don’t use this access key in production!

-Close the Access Key Manager window and you should see the access key set in the Client Authorization inspector.
+Close the Access Key Manager window.
+Now you should see the access key set in the Client Authorization inspector.

 Warning